hoelzer-lab/ribap/README.md

 ## Using Conda

 Just copy the commands and follow the installation instructions.
 Let the installer configure `conda` for you.
-You need to specify `-profile conde` to run the pipeline with conda support.
+You need to specify `-profile conda` to run the pipeline with `conda` support.
+Note, internally the pipeline will switch to `mamba` to faser resolve all environments.
 ```bash
 cd
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh